learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management/Azure_DevOps.md

 ## Introduction to Azure DevOps
-Azure DevOps is a product management tool that helps teams manage projects by providing a set of services to support the entire software development life cycle of a product from planning to deployment.
+Azure DevOps is a product management tool provided by Microsoft that helps teams manage projects by providing a set of services to support the entire software development life cycle of a product from planning to deployment.
 For CSC301 teams, two very useful tools are Azure Boards and Azure Test Plans.
 ### Azure Boards for task management
 For task management, Azure DevOps provides Azure Board for teams to create work items and assign them to team members.
 The status of these work items can then be updated during the development phase.
 A really useful feature of Azure Board is that it allows teams to create work items of different work types and group related work items into a hierarchical structure.
 Teams can define and customize their own work item types and create a work item hierarchy.
 A common work item hierarchy for agile process is: